sorbet/sorbet/website/docs/doc-comments.md

 title: Documentation Comments
 ---

-Sorbet language server has rudimentary support for displaying documentation comments in various parts of the editor experience.
+Sorbet's language server has rudimentary support for displaying documentation comments in various parts of the editor experience.

 For example, hovering over things shows documentation associated with the